-13.3.2 After the spill has been contained and is under control, any remaining free product and contaminated soil resulting from the spill must be appropriately removed and managed.
-Installations should perform sampling, if necessary, to confirm contaminated soil has been properly removed, using the contaminated soil disposal criteria in Table 13.1.
-Installations must also perform sampling of contaminated soil and/or remove the contaminated soil when directed by the USFJ Command Engineer.
-Any byproducts of the initial spill response that are being disposed of must be characterized in accordance with JEGS Paragraph 16.3 to determine if they are hazardous.
-If a waste exhibits a characteristic of hazardous waste as defined in JEGS Appendix 16A, it must be handled and disposed of in accordance with the requirements of JEGS Chapter 16.
-If testing confirms that a waste does not exhibit a characteristic of a hazardous waste, it must be managed and disposed of in accordance with the solid waste requirements of JEGS Chapter 15 or the wastewater requirements of JEGS Chapter 9, as appropriate.
+13.3.2 Any byproducts of the initial spill response that are being disposed of must be characterized in accordance with JEGS Paragraph 16.3 to determine if they are hazardous.
+If the byproducts are a hazardous waste, the waste must be handled and disposed of in accordance with the requirements of JEGS Chapter 16.
+If testing confirms that the byproducts do not exhibit a characteristic of a hazardous waste, the byproducts must be managed and disposed of in accordance with the solid waste requirements of JEGS Chapter 15 or the wastewater requirements of JEGS Chapter 9, as appropriate.